 According to the Cambridge Institute for Sustainability Leadership, tourism contributes about 5% of global greenhouse gas emissions — a figure they expect to grow by 130% by 2035.
-Meanwhile, the International Tourism Partnership found that for the hotel industry to align with the Paris Climate Agreement, it will need to reduce its greenhouse gas emissions per room per year by 90% by 2050 (compared to a baseline from 2010).
+Meanwhile, the International Tourism Partnership found that for the hotel industry to align with the Paris Climate Agreement, it’ll need to reduce its greenhouse gas emissions per room per year by 90% by 2050 (compared to a baseline from 2010).

-In the past five years, the global hotel industry has grown by 2.3% to reach revenues of over €1.28 trillion in 2018 (IBISWorld, 2018).
-At the current pace, more than 80,000 hotels will join the existing supply by 2050.
+Sobering statistics they are indeed, especially when we consider the current and forecasted rates of growth of the industry.
+For example, within a five-year span between 2013 and 2018, the global hotel industry grew by 2.3% to reach revenues of over €1.28 trillion (IBISWorld, 2018).
+If that pace continues, more than 80,000 hotels will join the existing supply by 2050.

 Current trends in sustainable hospitality

-According to Dr. Legrand, whose expertise about sustainable hospitality was instrumental in creating this article, “A large section of the hospitality industry is joining the unprecedented mobilization across the globe in mitigating negative environmental impacts and facing the many societal challenges ahead.”
+According to Dr. Legrand, whose expertise about sustainable hospitality was instrumental in creating this article, “a large section of the hospitality industry is joining the unprecedented mobilization across the globe in mitigating negative environmental impacts and facing the many societal challenges ahead.”

-- Conserving energy.
+- Conserve energy.
 This “economically sustainable method” is effective and easy to apply, for example by redesigning the guest experience to encourage guests to apply adaptive behaviors.
 One way is to replace the mini-fridge and coffee machine in each room with a communal amenities area in an open guest space (Christopher Warren, HYB2020).

-We see this especially among the rising generation of travelers and hotel bookers.
 A study on millennial consumer behavior, conducted by The Nielsen Company, found that sustainability is a shopping priority among this influential and travel-prone generation.
 In fact, 66% of global respondents would “pay more for products and services from companies committed to positive social and environmental impact” (Nielsen, 2015).

 In the same vein, a TUI global survey found that two-thirds of holidaymakers are willing “to make lifestyle trade-offs to benefit the environment” (TUI, 2017).

 However, the Global Sustainable Tourism Council (GSTC), the body that manages the global standards for sustainable travel and tourism, created The GSTC Industry Criteria and Suggested Indicators for Hotels in an effort to “come to a common understanding of sustainable tourism.”
-The idea is to harmonize all the criteria found in the many green hotel certification schemes available, such as Green Key, Green Star Hotel Certificate, etc.
+The idea is to harmonize all the criteria found in the many green hotel certification schemes, such as Green Key, Green Star Hotel Certificate, etc.